thoqbk/spring-testing/README.md

 }
 ```

 Looking into [SpringBootApplication][1] annotation you can see that there is a meta annotation @SpringBootConfiguration which again includes @Configuration.
 That explains why Spring can still find the primary configuration class and load HelloService bean with `@SpringBootApplication`.
-Let me make some points about Spring:
+So far I would want to say that:
 - Spring tends to group multiple annotations into one to make things simpler
 - But this grouping also generates many new annotations which sometimes makes confuse and adding redandunt annotations (e.g. adding both SpringBootApplication and Configuration to the same class)